teetteet/collected_stars_25/README.md

-# Awesome Stars ~ 3900 projects starred
+# Awesome Stars
+~ 3900 projects starred, need to view raw to view the whole content.

 ## Contents